 Do you need an anti-inflammatory treatment?
 The medicine you need might be growing in your house or yard.
 The plant has antioxidants for you, too.
 English Ivy is sometimes used to treat asthma, bronchitis, and chronic obstructive pulmonary disease.
 Why, it might even help suppress your cough.

-English Ivy plants are grown from cuttings.
+English Ivy plants are grown from leaf or stem cuttings.
 For use as a houseplant, take a cutting and root the cutting in water.

 Outdoors, the plants will root themselves, as they spread across an empty area.
 For planting in new areas, plant cuttings in the spring.

-English Ivy is very easy to grow indoors, or out.
+The English Ivy houseplant is very easy to grow indoors, or out.

 Temperature: 45 to 80 ° F. Plants will survive winters in most areas.